Seton Hill University: History

-Seton Hill University received widespread public attention after announcing a technology plan that includes providing an iPad to all full-time students, as well a 13" MacBook to all incoming freshmen.
+Seton Hill University received public attention after announcing a technology plan that includes providing an iPad to all full-time students, as well a 13" MacBook to all incoming freshmen.
 Upon graduation, students keep both devices.
-Beginning in the fall of 2013, new full-time students will receive an iPad Mini and new full-time freshmen will be provided with a MacBook Air.
-Seton Hill University is recognized as an Apple Distinguished School.

 Academics

 Seton Hill divides its undergraduate programs into six schools: Business, Education & Applied Social Sciences, Humanities, Natural & Health Sciences, and Visual & Performing Arts.
 In addition to their major, all students take liberal arts core classes in arts, mathematics, sciences, culture, history, and writing.
 The university also offers twelve graduate programs.
 Subjects include art, writing, education, therapy, business, orthodontics, and physician assistant studies.

 The typical class size for courses in the major is about 20–25.
 Liberal arts core classes tend to be larger, at 30-45 students.